 It is important to understand, especially in the context of cloud services, that other transactions cannot work with locked records at the same time.
 In a cloud or self-service environment such locks become a trust issue because external parties can leverage them to perform a denial of service attack (even unintentionally).

 When both the database management system and client are under the same ownership (e.g. when SQL Server is deployed to a virtual machine), transactions are available and the lock duration can be controlled.
 But even in this scenario distributed transactions must be used carefully.

 When multiple transaction-aware resources are involved in a single transaction, this transaction is promoted to a distributed transaction automatically.
 That means that handling the unit of work is performed outside the database system by the Global Transaction Manager, or Distributed Transaction Coordinator (DTC).

 The coordinator is a service on the machine where the transaction started.
 It communicates with similar services, called resource managers, which are running on other machines involved in the transaction.
 They communicate using the two-phase commit protocol.

 As the name implies, the two-phase commit protocol consists of two phases.
 During the preparation phase, the Global Transaction Manager instructs all resource managers to get ready to commit.
 Then all resource managers need to inform the Global Transaction Manager whether they approve the transaction.
 After collecting that information the Global Transaction Manager instructs all resource managers to either complete the commit or to rollback.

 Note that this protocol requires two communication steps for each resource manager and requires a response from each of them to be able to continue.

 Both of these conditions are problematic in a huge data center such as Azure because:

-- Two communication steps per resource manager results in an exponential explosion of additional communication: 2 resources - 4 network calls, 4 resources - 16 calls, 100 resources - 10000 calls, etc. This limits scalability.
+- Using two communication steps per resource manager results in additional communication: 2 resources - 4 network calls, 4 resources - 16 calls, 100 resources - 400 calls, etc. This limits scalability.